What to do if the image becomes blurred? Signs of a malfunctioning endoscope

 A clear image: the basis of any successful inspection

 But what does this loss of sharpness really hide?
-Simple dirtiness?
+Is it simply dirt?
 A symptom of a deeper problem?
 This article will help you to find out (literally).

 Close-up of an optical iris for industrial endoscopes, used to adjust light and sharpness during inspections.